 Susan advises on all aspects of the employment relationship, as well as the increasingly common flexible variations on that traditional model.
 Susan also acts regularly in partnership disagreements, boardroom difficulties and shareholder disputes.
 She specialises in the resolution of disputes arising in the workplace, often with compliance, safeguarding and regulatory angles.
-Sue has a particular expertise in Church matters, greatly strengthened by her close involvement in the first two public hearings in the Anglican Church investigation within the Independent Inquiry into Child Sexual Abuse, in which she supported a number of senior individuals whose past conduct was subjected to the most detailed scrutiny.
-Sue regularly advises in clergy discipline matters.
+Susan has a particular expertise in Church matters and regularly advises in clergy discipline matters.
 She has advised dioceses and parishes on issues ranging from discrimination to redundancy, allegations of abuse and disciplinary action.
-Sue has advised one particular diocese over several years, on a wide range of employment issues.
+Susan has advised one particular diocese over several years, on a wide range of employment issues.
 These matters have included race, religion, disability and sexual orientation discrimination claims, unfair dismissal, redundancy, part-time working issues, disciplinary matters arising out of misconduct, and the legal position of interns, particularly in relation to National Minimum Wage.

-Clients praise the “outstanding” Susan Kelly (Legal 500 2016) and benefit from her vast range and depth of experience across many areas of litigation.
-She deploys her extensive experience of dispute resolution in acting for both employers and employees, and pursues her clients’ interests vigorously and commercially, whether by negotiation, mediation, arbitration or litigation in the Employment Tribunal or High Court.
+Susan deploys her extensive experience of dispute resolution in acting for both employers and employees, and pursues her clients’ interests vigorously and commercially, whether by negotiation, mediation, arbitration or litigation in the Employment Tribunal or High Court.

 - Successfully resisting a claim against a diocesan bishop for age discrimination.